 This pressure cooker meatloaf and potatoes recipe shows you how to cook 2 different dishes in your Instant Pot at the same time!
-Dinner’s never been easier.
+Pairing your favorite meatloaf recipe with russets or Yukon diced = dinner’s never been easier.

 Have you used these Instant Pot stackable pans yet??!!
 They’re great when making this pressure cooker meatloaf and potatoes combo meal.
 Cooked together, but separately, they’re perfect for those who don’t like their foods to touch (my husband) or you want two different dishes cooked at the same time.
 Let me show you how this works!
 Special thanks goes out to Kitchen Deluxe for sponsoring this post so we could share this new recipe we added to our Instant Pot recipes roundup with all of you.